mikee47/IOSunsynk/README.rst

 IOSunsynk
 =========

-Sunsynk hybrid inverter IO control library
+Sunsynk hybrid inverter IO control library for https://github.com/SmingHub/Sming.

 .. image:: xxxxxxxx

-Use BMS RS485 port (top left, next to BMS CAN port).
+Connect to inverter via BMS RS485 port (top left, next to BMS CAN port).

-RS485 interface should not have a termination resistor.
+The RS485 interface circuit should not have a termination resistor.
-At least, the typical 120 ohm value is too low - remove if present.
+Typical interfaces include a 120 ohm termination which is too low - remove if present.

 Open-circuit A/B voltage is between 4-5v, drops to around 0.5 with 120 ohms.